 - a.
 Transportation costs are defined as ordinary and necessary transportation with or on behalf of a client for program operations and training.
-Transportation costs include: - Client transportation expenses and staff mileage reimbursement, which include expenses calculated on the transportation assessment; and - ii.
-Administrative transportation expenses, which are all other operations-related expenses not captured on the transportation assessment. - b.
-Allowable client-related transportation costs: - i.
-Include the cost of operating vehicles, including maintenance, repairs, operation, insurance, tolling, and parking. - ii.
-Include the cost of public transportation for clients, volunteers, and staff, which are for the purposes defined in this section. - iii.
-Include the cost of mileage reimbursement to employees and volunteers using their personal vehicle for mileage. - iv.
+Transportation costs include: - Client transportation expenses (including staff mileage reimbursement), which include expenses calculated on the transportation assessment; and - Administrative transportation expenses, which are all other operational related expenses not captured on the transportation assessment.

+- b.
+Allowable client-related transportation costs: - iii.
+Include the cost of operating vehicles that are used for the purposes defined in section B, including maintenance, repairs, operation, insurance, tolling, and parking. - iv.
+Include the cost of public transportation for clients, volunteers, and staff, which are for the purposes defined in this section. - v.
+Include the cost of mileage reimbursement to employees and volunteers using their personal vehicle for mileage for the purposes defined in section B. - vi.
 Do not include the cost of commuting between an employee's residence and their primary place of employment.
-If a provider's employee uses the provider's vehicle for travel that is not defined above, the use is considered a fringe benefit cost for that employee.
+If a service provider's staff use the provider's vehicle for travel that is not defined above, the use is considered a fringe benefit cost for that employee. - 3.
+The service provider must not require additional compensation from or on behalf of a client for contracted residential services except as outlined in DDA Policy 6.02, Rates and Other Covered Costs for Supported Living, Group Training Homes, and Group Homes.
+Costs incurred by the service provider associated with this provision are unallowable costs and must not be reported on the annual cost report.

-II.
+III.
 RATE STRUCTURE

 - A. Rates are established for each tier.
 See DDA Policy 6.02, Rates and Other Covered Costs for Supported Living, Group Training Homes, and Group Homes. - B. If a client's assessed needs are at tier nine, the resource manager determines a client-specific rate through the rate assessment process.
 Tier nine rates are effective for no more than 12 months. - C. Tiered rate methodology is effective January 1, 2019.
 The tiered rates were derived in part from the ISS benchmark rate in effect on July 1, 2018. - 1.
-For non-MSAs, the ISS compensation rate must be \$18.62 per hour for salaries, wages, payroll taxes, and fringe benefits. - 2.
-For MSAs, the ISS compensation rate must be \$18.93 per hour for salaries, wages, payroll taxes, and fringe benefits. - 3.
-For King County, the ISS compensation rate must be \$19.53 per hour for salaries, wages, payroll taxes, and fringe benefits. - D. DDA may adjust rates in accordance with state legislative appropriation.
-Current rates are listed in the Community Residential Services contract in Exhibit C of the provider's contract.
+For non-MSAs, the ISS compensation rate must be \$18.62 per hour for salaries, wages, payroll taxes, and fringe benefits.